james-ols/hugo/site/content/_index.md

   text: >-
     We have been working as Digital Heritage Consultants since 1998.
 We've worked with small local volunteer museums, County Councils and UK Government departments.

-    We are data specialists : building XML and XSLT based pipelines from Collection Management Systems, integrating with GIS systems for historic maps.
 We provide digital heritage consultancy and support archive and museum consultants throughout the UK.

     We can also offer commercial consultancy and development, and provide WordPress and WooCommerce platforms to a number of companies in Shropshire